AndreaAlberti07/Heart-Disease-Recognition/README.md

 ### Model Development

-We developed two advanced ensemble models: MLP_Ensemble5, focusing on minimizing false negatives, and MLP_Ensemble2, emphasizing overall performance and including explainability measures to make the models' predictions understandable to healthcare professionals.
+We developed two advanced ensemble models: MLP_Ensemble5, focusing on minimizing false normals in a 3 classes scenario (normal, abnormal, artifact, and MLP_Ensemble2, emphasizing overall performance in the 5 classes scenario and including explainability measures to make the models' predictions understandable to healthcare professionals.

 ### Evaluation